Basic Boat Maintenance Tips

 Dry Your Boat

-Mold can be lethal to your health, your home and your home away from home, aka "your boat".
+Always keep your boat dry after every use, as moisture buildup could lead to mold and mildew growth when left unattended.
 Wipe your boat down with towels to prevent moisture buildup and waterline stains.
-You already know things will get wet, so make sure you always have drying cloths on board for use after every outing.
-Drying off your watercraft after each use helps prevent mold and mildew growth from happening.
+You already know things will get wet, so make sure you always have drying cloths on board for use after every trip.
 If your boat has mold and mildew stains, there are specialized cleaners available for taking care of the problem.

 Inspect Your Boat for Rust